Many98/real_estate/README.md

 Implementation is also implemented in 2 main classes:
 * `ETL` class handles data obtaining and preprocessings
-* `Model` class operates on preprocessed data by `ETL`
+* `Model` class operates on preprocessed data by `ETL` the model itself will probably be one of
+   - Xgboost on (tabular data + embeddings textual descriptions)
+   - ensemble of Xgboost on tabular data & Electra (small-e-czech) on textual descriptions

 #### Graphical proposal of processing logic